 Students who are facing unexpected financial hardship are encouraged to contact the Office of Student Financial Aid Services at firstname.lastname@example.org.
 Financial Aid will work to determine what, if any, supplemental financial support may be provided, or may refer students to the Students First Fund, which is administered by the Dean of Students office.

-6. Why can I view my bill in two different website locations and why are they different?
+Why can I view my bill in two different website locations?

 Prior to each semester, students and authorized users are notified by e-mail when their e-bill is ready to be viewed.
-Students and Authorized Users are directed to the e-bill and Payment Suite Login to view and pay their bills.
-These bills are static based on the date the bill was uploaded into the system.
-To see the most up-to-date fee bill information on this site, please refer to Account Activity while logged into the e-bill and Payment Suite.
+Students and Authorized Users are directed to the Online Bill and Payment System to view and pay their bills.

 When students and delegated users log into the Student Administration system, they may also view their fee bill.
 These bills display all charges, credits, refunds, and anticipated deferrals as they are posted.
 This bill is always up-to-date.